AP sources: Biden to pick Zients as his next chief of staff

 Zients, vice chairman of Biden’s transition operation after his November 2020 election, brings significant managerial expertise in government and the private sector.
 He was the director of the National Economic Council during the Obama administration and acting director of the Office of Management and Budget.

-He became known for leading that administration’s effort to repair HealthCare.gov after the bungled initial rollout of the site in the fall of 2013.
-Zients also was a top executive at the Advisory Board Company, a Washington consulting firm.
+The longtime management consultant developed a Mr. Fix It reputation, tapped to lead the Obama administration's effort to repair HealthCare.gov after the bungled initial rollout of the site in fall 2013.
+Zients served as top executive at the Advisory Board Co., a Washington consulting firm.

+Former President Barack Obama also enlisted Zients in 2009 to eliminate the backlog in applicants for the Cash for Clunkers program, which offered rebates to drivers who swapped old cars for fuel-efficient vehicles.
+Zients later took on a similar challenge to smooth sign-ups for an updated version of the GI Bill.

+Another coming perk for White House aides: Zients, who was an initial investor in Call Your Mother, a bagel shop in Washington, had a penchant for hosting “Bagel Wednesdays” for staff.
+(Zients divested his shares before joining the White House in 2021).

-Zients and his deputy on the White House’s pandemic response team, Natalie Quillian, left the Biden administration last April.
-Biden thanked him for “stunning” and “consequential” progress battling the pandemic.
+Zients and his deputy on the White House’s pandemic response team, Natalie Quillian, left the Biden administration last April before returning quietly in the fall of 2022.
+As they left, Biden thanked him for “stunning” and “consequential” progress battling the pandemic.